dougeby/IntuneDocs/InTuneDocs/Topic/Set-mobile-device-management-authority-and-configure-Microsoft-Intune.md

     -   **Types of policy** - You can use:

-        -   [Configuration policies](https://technet.microsoft.com/library/dn743712.aspx) - Set platform-specific management of device settings
+        -   [Configuration policies](../Topic/Configure-apps-with-mobile-app-configuration-policies-in-Microsoft-Intune.md) - Set platform-specific management of device settings

-        -   [Compliance, policies](https://technet.microsoft.com/library/dn705843.aspx) - Monitor and remediate  compliance issues for devices
+        -   [Compliance policies](../Topic/Manage-device-compliance-policies-for-Microsoft-Intune.md) - Monitor and remediate compliance issues for devices

-        -   [Conditional access policies](https://technet.microsoft.com/library/dn818907.aspx) - Use with compliance issues to enable access to company resources like email and SharePoint
+        -   [Conditional access policies](../Topic/Manage-device-compliance-policies-for-Microsoft-Intune.md) - Use with compliance issues to enable access to company resources like email and SharePoint

     -   **Conflict monitoring** - As devices enroll, you can use reports to ensure policies are performing as expected